Skip to content Skip to left sidebar Skip to footer

 Right-of-Way Permit

-A Right-of-Way Permit is required for all work in the City right-of-way including sidewalks, streets, curbs and gutter, and associated driveways.
+A Right-of-Way Permit is required for all work in the City right-of-way including sidewalks, streets, curbs and gutter, associated driveways and any directional boring in public Right-of-Way.
+Permits can be emailed to gvanek@washmo.gov.

 To obtain a permit, contractors should: